AdaLollA/HnB-Automation/1 - Lecture/Lecture Michael/Lecture 5/ReadMe.md

 ##### Project 2 Presentations

 * Team 1 (my team)
+  * I had to fill in for the live presentation/demo spontaneously since one of the team member got sick
 * Team 2
   * goal is cheap automation
   * Light sensor for setting required lighting in house